 In 2006, Bates won the $1,000 first prize at Jackson's Bistro for her portrayal of Mystique from the 2000 movie X-Men.
-Wearing bikini bottoms, Bates had a friend spray paint her blue with nontoxic paint from Features Costumes in Tampa and added fabric paint for a scaly look.
-She also wore glowing yellow contact lenses from wild-eyes.com and, being a hairdresser, she used hair stain to dye a wig the right shade of red.
+Wearing a bikini bottom, Bates had a friend spray paint her blue with nontoxic paint from Features Costumes in Tampa and added fabric paint for a scaly look.
 Bates estimates she spent about $90 on the costume.

 The key to winning, she says, is to pick a costume that can't be bought in a shop.
 And avoid anything too trendy.

-"I have to be something nobody else is going to be now," says Bates, who's also been the Grinch, Cindy Lou Who and Catwoman.
+"I have to be something nobody else is going to be now," says Bates, who's also been the Grinch, Cindy Lou Who and Catwoman in off years.

 Jeremy Gaffrey also subscribes to this theory.
 Last year, Gaffrey parlayed his $90 Edward Scissorhands costume into prize money in three contests: a few hundred dollars at Guavascream, $1,000 at Bricktown 54 in Clearwater and $650 at the Chic-a-Boom Room in Dunedin.

 Gaffrey, 34, who moved from Clearwater to Seattle in August, got the idea while watching a DVD preview for Edward Scissorhands.
-He and Bates agree that it's crucial to work from a good picture of the character, so he bought the movie and studied freeze frames of Johnny Depp's costume.
+He and Bates agree it's crucial to work from a good picture of the character.

 His strategy was simple: "I went for the places that had the most money."
 He found that he had better luck at contests that were determined by crowd applause rather than a panel of judges.